Australian football at the 1956 Summer Olympics: Format

 Shortly after the confirmation of Australian football as the "national" sport, officials, journalists, and the public began to muse on what format such an exhibition match would take.
 While suggestions varied, one constant was that all players must be of an amateur status in keeping with the Olympic spirit and ideals.
 Thus, this ruled out the top echelon of players in the VFL, which was a semi-professional league and continuing to grow in stature and wealth.
 The Sporting Globe's Ben Kerville was the first to propose a match-up between the VFL's best remaining amateur players and a "selected All-Australian" team comprising the best amateur footballers from around the country.
-Burdened by the fact that the League would be unable to showcase its brightest talents to a global audience, the VFL had planned to present an exhibition match between its own professional players that would run concurrently with the Games though not a part of the official programme, but this would not eventuate.
+Burdened by the fact that the League would be unable to showcase its brightest talents to a global audience, the VFL had planned to present an exhibition match between its own professional players that would run concurrently with the Games though not a part of the official program, but this would not eventuate.

 Format suggestions were still being put forward as late as 1956; The Argus' sports editor Percy Taylor revealing in January that an "Australia vs. the rest" type match-up was a possibility.
 However, such a clash would have been unfathomably one-sided, with the popularity of Australian football outside of its home country having waned into insignificance following the conclusion of World War II, which, in turn, saw a large decrease in the number of expat competitions overseas.
 By March, the would-be format – a VFL/VFA combined amateur team invited to take on a selected side from the VAFA – had been proposed, and in September, was subsequently confirmed.
 The combined side was created out of necessity, due to an insufficient number of amateurs playing in the VFL at that time.
 The VFA, a competing semi-professional league also headquartered in Melbourne, was waning in popularity during the 1950s but still regularly featured matches of a high quality.
 Teams would be "urged to play in a strictly competitive spirit", but also to avoid "negative tactics".